PDF to DOCX Converter

 Typical Tasks and Users

-• Legal professionals: Extracting clauses from signed contracts or court filings to draft new agreements.
+• Legal professionals: Extracting clauses from finalized contracts to draft new agreements.

-• Students and researchers: Pulling data tables and citations from published academic papers into working drafts.
+• Students and researchers: Pulling text and data tables from academic papers for citations and summaries.

-• Translators: Converting client documents into an editable format to use with Computer-Assisted Translation (CAT) tools.
+• Translators: Converting documents into a format compatible with Computer-Assisted Translation (CAT) tools.

 Software & Tool Support

-Several tools can open, edit, or convert .PDF and .DOCX files, ranging from desktop software to programming libraries:
+Many tools can open, edit, or convert .PDF and .DOCX files:

 Pros and Cons of the Conversion